Skip to main content

 How will NBAF protect the food supply?

-At NBAF, USDA will continue to conduct comprehensive research, develop vaccines and anti-virals, and provide enhanced diagnostic and training capabilities to protect the nation from foreign or transboundary animal diseases — those that can enter the U.S. from another country.
-They will also focus on diseases that are:
+At NBAF, USDA will conduct comprehensive research, develop vaccines and anti-virals, and provide enhanced diagnostic and training capabilities to protect the nation from animal diseases that are:

 • Emerging — are new or not well known.

-• Zoonotic — normally exist in animals but can also infect humans.
+• Zoonotic — normally exist in animals but can infect humans.

 According to the World Health Organization, more than 70% of new and emerging infectious diseases in humans are zoonotic.
-USDA will expand its scientific work at NBAF and be the first in the U.S. to provide maximum biocontainment (biosafety level-4) laboratories capable of housing large livestock to develop vaccines and diagnostics for zoonotic diseases.
-Through these initiatives, USDA will expand its support of global health and food security.
+USDA will expand its scientific work at NBAF, which is the first facility in the U.S. to provide maximum biocontainment (biosafety level-4) laboratories capable of housing large livestock for research and diagnostics of zoonotic diseases.
 NBAF will be a critical component of USDA’s priority to develop vaccines and countermeasures for — as well as the early detection of — diseases that threaten livestock, other animals and food from the nation’s farms and fields.

 What science will be done at NBAF?

-In addition, NBAF will have a Biologics Development Module that will enhance and expedite the transition of new innovations from research to commercially-viable countermeasures — like vaccines and antivirals.
+In addition, NBAF has a Biologics Development Module that will enhance and expedite the transition of new innovations from research to commercially-viable countermeasures.

 How much did NBAF cost to build?